 No Russian Easter celebration is complete without this amazing, buttery and flaky Russian Easter Bread, also known as Kulich or Paska!
 I’m sharing my family recipe for this traditional Paska bread, dotted with dried apricots and cranberries and glazed with royal icing!
 This delicious, sweet yeast bread has been a staple in Russian Orthodox Easter for millennia and is still immensely popular to this day in Russia, Ukraine and other Eastern European countries.
 You can also find this recipe in my new cookbook, Beyond Borscht, which includes 75 Eastern European recipes!

-Watch my YouTube video for step-by-step instructions and watch me make this sweet yeast bread!
+Watch my YouTube video for step-by-step instructions and watch me make this sweet and delicious yeast bread!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!